Skip to main content

 Top Seven Reasons Aspiring Authors Fail to Publish

 At a conservative estimate, upwards of 250,000 writers in the U.S. are currently struggling to write or find an agent for their first commercial novel or memoir.
 If you understand this business, you also know why an enormous percentage are unable to make it happen.
-Below are my top seven reasons why otherwise passionate writers will join the 99.9% never to become commercially published (btw, to read other valid perspectives on this, click on the " novel rejection reasons " label on the right).
+Below are my top seven reasons why otherwise passionate writers will join the 99.9% never to become commercially published.
 1. NEOPHYTE SKILL SET AND A FAILURE TO COMPREHEND THE PROBLEM In the case of the writer's prose narrative, it just does not display the kind of energy, cinema, creativity, and polish necessary to convince a gatekeeper professional to go deeper.
 The first line falls with a thud, and the graph dips from there into a pond of blah.
 This circumstance is perhaps the number one cause of quick rejection.
-Usually, the writer in question is sufficiently new to the game, not aware,
+Usually, the writer in question is sufficiently new to the game, not aware, or at least not enough to enable productive change.
+Perhaps this is a first stab at fiction, the neophyte not re...

 The Sublime Inner Voice by Gail Godwin